fynks/debrid-services-comparison/README.md

 | **High-Way**    | Not available                                                       | [Direct signup](https://high-way.me/login/login)                        |

-> **Transparency note**: This project has no financial relationship with any service.
+> 🕊️ **Transparency note**: This project has **no financial relationship with any service**.
 Referrals help cover hosting and maintenance costs, but we never accept payment for favorable placement.

 ---